Carol Adams (actress)

-Early years
+Early life as a child perfomer

 Adams was born Lurline Uller in Los Angeles, California, March 15, 1918.
 Her parents were Mr. and Mrs. Emil Uller.
-At age five, she was asked to appear in a short subject called Navy Blues where she played a flower girl.
-She was billed under her birth name until her name was changed when she was 20 and working for Paramount Pictures.
+She trained with The Meglin Kiddies and in her early career she was billed under her birth name.
+At age five, she was asked to appear in a short subject called Navy Blues (1923) where she played a flower girl.
+After appearing in this film she appeared in small uncredited parts in Sparrows (1926) and Fireman, Save My Child (1927).
+She also made appearances as a child actress in the comedy short film series Our Gang, Buster Brown, and Mickey McGuire.
+In her early childhood she attended the school at the film studio where she was working with other child actors.